mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 012 - Reify Associative Arrays/readme.md

 # Limitations ⚠️

-In dynamically typed languages you cannot enforce type or domain restrictions for the values
+In dynamically typed languages you can't enforce type or domain restrictions for the values

 # Tags 🏷️